Chair | Partner, Grant Thornton New Zealand Limited, Chartered Accountants and Business Advisers

 Simon and his team have contributed to both SCAPE 7 and 8, as well as other temporary projects within the centre of the city.
 He has been a member of the South Island Property Council Executive for some years and is currently serving as vice president.

 Pamela Lindsay is a Director of PR South, where she has practiced as a PR/communications business advisory consultant since 1994.
-Pamela’s business strengths are at strategic planning and implementation levels, enabling her to deliver results in short and long-term sustained communications projects.
-She has a strong track record in project based private and public sector assignments specialising in a broad range of specialist industry sectors.
-Her strategic planning and communications skills are well proven in delivering effective and timely outcomes for clients.
+Pamela’s business strengths are at strategic planning and implementation levels, enabling her to deliver results in short and long-term sustained private and public sector projects.

 Ben Johnston - (Lawyer) Anderson Lloyd Lawyers